How To Create Unique Sounding Chord Progressions On Guitar

 Creative Guitar Chord D Diatonic 3

-Here are a mixture of consonant and distant sounds that can be included with the D chords.
+Here is a mixture of consonant and distant sounds that can be included with the D chords.
 I am simply adding every possible note that falls within the position of each chord on the top string:

 Creative Guitar Chord D Chromatic 1 1